edoski/bostarter/docs/DB-PRJ-REPORT.md

 - I have opted not to implement this as it was not required in the traccia and doing so would require restructuring the db schema and i am already a bit far into sql

 - I initially had a ridiculous amount of operations that far exceeded what was requested in the list of operations of the traccia, but cut down significantly as it wouldve made the system, though more realistic, far too complex beyond the scope of the project.
 The most complex of which were always sp_X_update procedures
-	- **scope creep in check... do not implement what was not asked of you to implement**
-		- another example was originally wanting to containerise the project with docker, or use laravel framework for php... all great things but not required and would add significant overhead in complexity

 - lots of SPs have common logic checks, I decided to modularise this by abstracting out the common logic checks into secondary helper SP's to improve readability and maintainability of the code
 	- I followed the same philosophy and even file structure (checks first, action last) in php